ol-iver/denonavr/HELP.md

      |  frequency
      |      Return frequency of current radio station as string.
      |
+     |  host
+     |      Return the host of the device as string.
+     |
      |  image_url
      |      Return image URL of current playing media when powered on.
      |
      |  input_func
      |      Return the current input source as string.
-     |      &
-     |      Setter function for input_func to switch input_func of device.
      |
      |  input_func_list
      |      Return a list of available input sources as string.
      |
      |  muted
      |      Boolean if volume is currently muted.
      |      Return "True" if muted and "False" if not muted.
      |
      |  name
      |      Return the name of the device as string.
      |
      |  power
      |      Return the power state of the device.
      |      Possible values are: "ON", "STANDBY" and "OFF"
      |
      |  state
      |      Return the state of the device.
      |      Possible values are: "on", "off", "playing", "paused"
      |      "playing" and "paused" are only available for input functions
      |      in PLAYING_SOURCES.